giordano-demarzo/giordano-demarzo.github.io/index.markdown

     <img src="/images/Giordano-De_Marzo.jpg" alt="Giordano De Marzo" class="profile-photo"/>
     <div class="intro-text">
         <h1>Giordano De Marzo</h1>
-        <p>I'm Giordano De Marzo, a postdoctoral researcher at the University of Konstanz.
-My work focuses on the modelling and study of Complex Digital Systems, such as Online Social Networks, Cryptocurrencies, Algorithms, and Large Language Models.</p>
+        <p>I'm Giordano De Marzo, a postdoctoral researcher at the University of Konstanz, where I'm part of the Computational Social Science Lab.
+My work focuses on the modelling and study of Complex Digital Systems, with a current focus on Large Language Models.</p>
         <!-- Button for downloading the CV -->
     <a href="/files/CV_GiordanoDeMarzo.pdf" class="download-cv-btn" download="Giordano_De_Marzo_CV">Download my CV</a>
     </div>